redsanket/spark/external/hue/guide/getting_started/index.rst

       :alt: Creating the Script to Delete/Create Tables
       :align: left

-   We're going to create a script that deletes the Flickr database and tables and then recreates them.
-This is so we can run an Oozie Workflow that automates everything we've done thus far.
+   We're creating a script that deletes the Flickr database and tables.
 #.
 Double-click **del_db_tables.hql**.
 #.
 From the **Actions** panel, double-click **Edit file** to open an editing pane.